 You pay a certain percentage of the cost of covered services through coinsurance.
-After your deductible, generally, the Plan pays 80% (for the Blue or Green health plan) or 90% (for the Orange health plan) of the cost of most covered services, and you pay 20% (for the Blue or Green health plan) or 10% (for the Orange heath plan) up until a limit called the out-of-pocket maximum.
+After your deductible, generally, the Plan pays 80% (for the Purple, Blue, or Green health plan) or 90% (for the Orange health plan) of the cost of most covered services, and you pay 20% (for the Purple, Blue, or Green health plan) or 10% (for the Orange heath plan) up until a limit called the out-of-pocket maximum.
+Your coinsurance will be higher if you use out-of-network providers under the Blue, Green, or Orange health plans.